robseb/rsyocto/doc/guides/1_Booting.md

  <br>

 ## Connect to *rsYocto* with SSH
-1. Open Linux or Windows Comand Promt (Windows 10) and insert this command to connect to your Board:
+1. Open Linux or *Windows Command Prompt* (Windows 10) and insert this command to connect to your Board:
     ```
     ssh root@<Boards iPv4-address>
     ```
-2. Use the Passwort: `eit`
+2. Use following the Passwort: `eit`
   * No other authentications are required
   * The default SSH-Port (22) is used
-3. Now should the *rsYocto* Splash screen appear
+3. Now *rsYocto* Splash screen appears

  ## Continue with the next level: [Use of Hard IP, FPGA-IP and configuration of the FPGA fabric](2_FPGA_HARDIP.md)